-Our school consistently has a mix of domestic and international students
+Our school is home to domestic and international students

-Our international students are primarily from China, Bangladesh, India, Nepal, Vietnam, and also from Nigeria, Ghana, Angola, Sudan, Kenya, Iraq, Iran and South Korea.
-We often have one or two Fulbright students each year representing countries such as Angola, Mozambique, Ukraine, Mongolia, Russia, Albania, Indonesia, Haiti, Philippines and Zambia.
-Students from outside of the U.S. bring different ideas and perspectives to class discussions and projects giving our courses a more world view of planning.
-We additionally have a reciprocal agreement with Dortmund University in Germany and have their students spend a semester in our school as well.
+Our international students come from a wide range of countries, including: China, Bangladesh, Myanmar, India, Nepal, Vietnam, South Korea, Nigeria, Ghana, Sudan, Rwanda, Kenya, Iraq, Iran, and Turkey.
+We often have one or two Fulbright students each year representing countries such as Angola, Mozambique, Afghanistan, Ukraine, Mongolia, Russia, Albania, Indonesia, Haiti, the Philippines and Zambia.
+Students from outside of the U.S. bring different ideas and perspectives to class discussions and projects giving our courses a more world view.
+We also have a reciprocal agreement with Dortmund University in Germany, and enjoy having their students in our school.

-Many URP core and elective courses include international planning components.
+Many SPPA core and elective courses include international components.
+Some examples include:

 - Environmental Policy surveys and compares U.S. and international policies on 15 environmental issues, as well as global environmental treaties.

-- Modeling Dynamic Systems, a second-year core course, introduces students to global environmental and economic development planning and governance organizations and activities, and employs global simulations and international case studies on food systems planning, active transportation, and climate adaptation and mitigation.
+- Systems and Scenario Thinking, a second-year core course, introduces students to global environmental and economic development planning and governance organizations and activities, and employs global simulations and international case studies on food systems planning, active transportation, and climate adaptation and mitigation.

-Six of the faculty in Urban and Regional Planning have an international dimension to their teaching and research.
+Six of our faculty have an international dimension to their teaching and research.

-- Associate Professor Jerry Anthony teaches three sustainable development courses that have an international focus: a Winterim course in India, a summer course in Hong Kong and a Big Ideas course in Fall.
-He also conducts research on urban growth issues in developing countries, and is currently engaged in a 6-year research study on wood-burning cook-stoves in India and Ghana funded by multiple organizations.
+teaches courses with an international focus: the winterim India course, a summer course planned for Singapore, and a Big Ideas and First-Year Seminar course in fall.
+He also conducts research on urban growth issues in developing countries, and on wood-burning cook-stoves in India.

 conducts research on cross-national entrepreneurship, with a focus on China.